Ryder: Fleet management

-Ryder's fleet management business is its largest business segment, accounting for 61% of the company's total revenue of $2.3 billion, or $1.4 billion for Q4 of 2019.
+Ryder's fleet management business is its largest business segment.
 This arm of the business does contract-based full-service leasing, contract maintenance, commercial rental and fleet support services.
 Under full-service leasing Ryder owns and maintains the trucks and the customer determines the destination.
 Commercial rentals are the white Ryder trucks which the contract customers can rent on a temporary basis.
 Ryder grew its North American rental fleet to nearly 30,000 vehicles in 2010 and 2011 raising the percentage of model year 2010 or newer vehicles in the fleet to more than 40 percent.
 Support services consist of insurance, vehicle permits, and fuel.

 In April 2011 Ryder bought B.I.T.
 Leasing, from Hayward, California.
 Also in 2011 it acquired the full service leasing and rental business of Carmenita Leasing, Inc., located in Santa Fe Springs, California, and the full service lease, contract maintenance, commercial rental and dedicated contract carriage business, The Scully Companies, Inc., based in Fontana, California.

 Launched in April 2018, the company operates a peer-to-peer truck-sharing platform, COOP, that allows owners of commercial vehicles to rent unused trucks and trailers to businesses.
 The program expanded to Florida in January 2019 and further expanded in Texas in February 2020.
 COOP by Ryder expanded fleet management services and bulk rentals nationwide in 2022.
 As of December 31, 2019, Ryder owned or leased 213,800 vehicles.
 As of January 2020, they were the largest truck supplier in the US.

 Supply chain

-Ryder's supply chain operations accounted for 28% of its revenue for a total of $649 million for Q4 2019.
 This business consists of management of a customer's supply chain.
 Ryder managed over 50 million square feet (4,645,152 m^{2}) of warehouse space on December 31, 2019.
 In December 2010 Ryder bought TLC, a supply chain services company based in Holland, Michigan.